SuyashUtekar/PE_Malicious_File_Detection_Using-ML/README.md

 Feature Selection Methods:

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.

 - :telescope: Extra Trees Classifier: Utilizes an ensemble of decision trees to rank features based on their importance.
 - :telescope: Correlation Analysis: Identifies and removes redundant features based on their correlation with the target variable.
 - :telescope: SelectKBest: Selects the top k features based on statistical tests.